glouppe/info8006-introduction-to-ai/pacman/README.md

 	* Avoid single-file long code source, and prefers to use a multiple-files modular architecture.
 	* Name your variables-attributes-classes according to their usage.
     * Comment your code so that explanations are concise and clear enough to allow the reader to understand the semantics in a quick look.
-	* Your source code must be [PEP8](https://www.python.org/dev/peps/pep-0008/) compatible.
+	* Your source code must be Python 3 and [PEP8](https://www.python.org/dev/peps/pep-0008/) compatible.
-        - You can check this using `pycodestyle`.

 :warning: Plagiarism is checked and sanctioned by a grade of 0.